-Ice is a dangerous substance.
-Helping someone with an ice addiction can be challenging, but recognising symptoms, knowing where to go for support and knowing how to look after yourself can get things moving.
+Helping someone with an ice addiction can be challenging, but recognising the symptoms, knowing where to go for support and knowing how to look after yourself will help.

 What is ice?

 Ice is a methamphetamine, also known as crystal meth.
 It is usually small, colourless crystals, but can be coarse white or brownish powder with a bitter taste and strong smell.

 People using ice usually smoke or inject it.
 Using it regularly can lead to addiction.